 This model has a large coverage area of 775 sq. ft. and is capable of misting 600 ml of water per hour using the dual 360-degree rotating nozzles.
 It has a capacity of 1.45 gallons and is top-filling for added convenience.

 This unit is affordable and runs quiet, with a Sleep Mode that uses ultrasonic cold mist technology with a maximum of 32 decibels, plus it dims the lights on the control panel to help you sleep.
 It also includes a timer and a min/max humidity setting to adjust the output as you see fit.

 Other great features include the cold or heat mist options, the child lock, a diffuser, and the remote control for altering the settings from anywhere in the room.
 It comes in white and black to help match your home décor.

-What do we love it for?
-This unit is quiet, with warm and cold functions, has a child lock, and opens at the top for easy filling.
+What we liked: This unit is quiet, with warm and cold functions, has a child lock, and opens at the top for easy filling.

-What were we disappointed with?
-The diffuser function doesn’t produce a strong scent when used with essential oils.
+What could be better: The diffuser function doesn’t produce a strong scent when used with essential oils.
 There are also some dripping sounds when the unit is running, which could be disruptive when you’re trying to sleep.

 This cool mist humidifier for plants has a sleek design that comes in 3 stylish colors, including white/blue, white/gray, and black.
 They are all simple to use, with clear controls for setting adjustments and a large LED screen that displays the humidity level of the room and any selections you’ve made.